Looking for some tips on how to discuss your impending divorce with your kids? We’ve got you covered.

 Last year, my marriage was in shambles and we were on the brink of a divorce.
 As a matter of fact, I consulted with a divorce attorney and learned all I needed to know.
 Divorce can be stressful, confusing, and extremely sad for children, regardless of their age, and kids start to have feelings of uncertainty or anger when they think about their parents living apart.

-While divorce isn’t a great feeling for anyone involved, even when it’s an amicable one, as the parent you can work to help kids cope with divorce as a means to ensure a stable transition for them as they learn to have a positive attitude towards sharing parents who no longer reside together.
+While divorce isn’t a great feeling for anyone involved, even when it’s an amicable one, as a parent you can work to help kids cope with divorce as a means to ensure a stable transition for them as they learn to have a positive attitude towards sharing parents who no longer reside together.
 There will be a lot of bumps and tears along the path, but you can survive discussing divorce with your kids if you follow some of these tips below.

-Think About What you Will Say – as a united front both parents need to come to an agreement on what they will say to their kids when discussing divorce, again this will be a defining moment for your kids so choose your words wisely and be certain to not pass blame to either parent nor kids during this discussion.
+As a united front, both parents need to come to an agreement on what they will say to their kids when discussing divorce.
+Again, this will be a defining moment for your kids, so choose your words wisely and be certain to not pass blame to either parent or kid during this discussion.

-Tell All Kids at Once – more often than not parents will select the oldest child to break the news to first, this can lead to trouble with added stress to keep this adult secret from their siblings.
-Be sure to sit all of the kids down at once to discuss this family unit change at one time, this helps the siblings react together when they hear the news versus adding guilt by one kid knowing first.
+More often than not, parents will select the oldest child to break the news to first.
+This can lead to trouble with added stress to keep this adult secret from their siblings.
+Be sure to sit all of the kids down at once to discuss this family unit change at once.
+This helps the siblings react together when they hear the news versus adding guilt by one kid knowing first.